BCCheungGit/Google-Docs-Vim/README.md

 - [x] search with `/`
 - [x] move to end of line with $ and beginning with 0
 - [x] yank, paste (not sure if this will work in google docs) (improve in the future)
+- [x] dd, other multi-character commands

 - [ ] repeated commands with numbers
-- [ ] dd, yy, other multi-character commands